yaboygmoney/HackTheBoxWriteups/lcdp.md

 ```
 ![](https://yaboygmoney.github.io/htb/images/lcdp/password.JPG)

-Remember when I put hopefully in parenthesis?
+Remember when I put "hopefully" in parenthesis?
 Applicable.
 It asking for a password means that either this key still requires a password, or it's not valid for this user.

 We have no other information, so I guess we try other users.
 It’s a private key we stole from this machine.
 It’s not useless (again, hopefully).
 Back when we LFI’d to the /home directory we saw berlin, dali, nairobi, oslo, and professor as users on the machine.
 It’s always the last one you try.